2a. Spinoff Shares and Cash

 Autonomy Compaq DEC DXC EDS Micro Focus Perspecta Tandem Other predecessor companies

-If you do not have employee purchase records -- or did not input your lot-and-cost information into your broker's system -- for a particular time period before 3/1/2002, you can use the HPAA spreadsheet to help estimate the average cost basis for the various spinoff shares over that period.
+If you don't have good records -- or did not input your lot-and-cost information into your broker's system -- you can use our spreadsheet to estimate your cost basis for each HP-related stock for any span of HP employment from 7/1/1959 through the 11/1/2000 plan changeover. hpalumni.org/StockSpread

 If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving -- join the HP Alumni Association.
 No charge, thanks to HPAA's Supporting Members.